PolarSprings/Housing_Prices/README.md

 # Housing_Prices
-Using linear regression, statistics, pandas, and visual analysis to predict the sale prices for homes
+Using linear regression, pandas, and visual analysis to predict the sale prices for homes

 # Description
 Analyzing data to predict future outcomes